gicolek/WP-Base-Theme/README.md

 Full, sample config file can be found within the base-config directory.

-# Todos List / Enchancements
+# Todos List / Enhancements

-* Add callback functions to the Theme Settings class, allowing custom classes
+* Add callback functions to the Theme Settings class, allowing custom callback functions
 * Extend WP_Widget class with to facilitate creation of Widgets
 * Add some generic screenshot
 * Add support for more features